Skip to content

 Cute, but hard to see.

 So I took a black oil pastel and traced over the white oil pastel.
-One thing this showed my Sparklettes is how it’s okay to not care for our work, and how to problem solve to make it better.
+One thing this showed my kids is how it’s okay to not care for our work, and how to problem solve to make it better.

 bleeding tissue pineapple art project - final